patrickbirch/Good-documentation/README.md

 # Good-documentation
 What documentation do you use to give you ideas?

+You can like the content or the layout or both.
+Let us know why it's good.

 ## Documentation that we read:
 * [GitHub Documentation](https://docs.github.com/en)
 * [GitLab Docs](https://docs.gitlab.com/)